caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 necessary, `410 Gone` if Aggregate Root has been `archived`, and `401 Unauthorized` in cases where a security credential is required but not present
 - __conjugate__&ast;: `Intent -> Event` Conjugate is a term borrowed from grammar and chemistry.
-In studying foreign languages, we will often learn to conjugate verbs from the present tense to e.g. the past tense.
+In studying most foreign languages, we will learn to conjugate verbs from the present tense to the past tense.
 This is exactly the meaning here in converting an `Intent` to an `Event`.
 In chemistry the term hews to the Latin morphology of "yoked together"; there it means "to be combined with or joined reversibly". *Certain properties of Intents (trackingId?